handsontable/handsontable/docs/next/react-hot-column.md

 To declare column-specific settings, simply pass the settings as `HotColumn` props (either separately or wrapped as a `settings` prop, exactly as you would with `HotTable`).

-<iframe src="https://codesandbox.io/embed/declaring-column-settings-hknvq?fontsize=14" title="Declaring column settings" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style={{
+<iframe src="https://codesandbox.io/embed/declaring-column-settings-hknvq?fontsize=14" title="Declaring column settings" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
-  width:'100%',
-  height: 390,
-  border: 0,
-  borderRadius: 4,
-  overflow: 'hidden',
-}} sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 ## Declaring a custom renderer as a component